enderNakamoto/ember_shield/README.md

 ```

 ### GET /check-fire
-Check for fires at a location.
+Check for fires at a location using real NASA FIRMS data.

 Query Parameters:
 - `address` (optional): The address to check.
 Defaults to Golden Gate Park if not provided.